OctopusDeploy/blog/blog/2021-03/build-information-and-your-ci-cd-pipeline/index.md

 ## Configure the build to push build information

-Octopus Deploy provides first-class integration with many [build servers](https://octopus.com/docs/packaging-applications/build-servers) in the form of plugins:
+Octopus Deploy provides built-in integration with many [build servers](https://octopus.com/docs/packaging-applications/build-servers) in the form of plugins:

 - Azure DevOps
 - TeamCity